Human Resource Development (M.S.)

 - All courses are offered on-line.
 On-campus visits are not required.

-Students not only obtain practical and applied work experience by completing an occupational internship, but they may also choose a specialization to reflect their current area of employment, work experience, or particular area of interest.
+Students may choose a specialization to reflect their current area of employment, work experience, or particular area of interest.
 Electives for specialization requirements can be fulfilled by a combination of coursework earned through online learning and the student's local college or university.

 Graduates of this program are qualified to be specialists who will have the expertise to: